-In March 2014 there was a follow-up survey to test the findings.
-People read the full report and asked to agree or disagree with the scores for each domain.
+In March 2014 a follow-up survey tested the findings with participants.
+People were asked to agree or disagree with the scores for each domain.
 There was overwhelming support for the findings and the opportunities identified.

 Some Key Findings

-Adelaide’s key strengths were seen as being in the area of liveability and well-being.
+Adelaide’s key strengths were seen as liveability and well-being.

-Global thinking – ensure Adelaide participates in global conversations between cities.
+Global thinking – ensure Adelaide becomes a global player and participates in forums between cities.

 Adelaide may not need new projects as much as it needs to be better at building on its existing activities.